Steve Fossett: Recovery of wreckage and remains

-On September 29, 2008, a hiker found three crumpled identification cards in the eastern Sierra Nevada in California about 65 mi south (186 degrees) of Fossett's take-off site.
+On September 29, 2008, a hiker found three crumpled identification cards on the eastern slope of the Sierra Nevada range in California, about 65 mi south (186 degrees) of Fossett's take-off site.
 The items were confirmed as belonging to Fossett and included an FAA-issued card, his Soaring Society of America membership card and $1,005 in cash.

 On October 1, late in the day, air search teams spotted wreckage on the ground at an elevation of 10100 ft, about 750 yd from where the personal items had been found.
 Later that evening the teams confirmed identification of the tail number of Fossett's plane.